 Yet the prophets Isaiah and Daniel and Christ Jesus are emphatic about the destruction of this world, and Mary Baker Eddy, the Discoverer, Founder, and Leader of Christian Science, had lots to say on the coming apocalypse.
 How do we reconcile these two worlds?
 That is the question that must be answered.

 Escaping the Collective Consciousness

-The answer to the above question is closely related to 2 Corinthians 6:17, “Wherefore come out from among them, and be ye separate, saith the Lord…” This is usually erroneously interpreted to mean you should live like a hermit in the hills.
+The answer to the above question, How do we reconcile these two worlds?, is closely related to 2 Corinthians 6:17, “Wherefore come out from among them, and be ye separate, saith the Lord…” This is usually erroneously interpreted to mean you should live like a hermit in the hills.
 That is not what it means.
 The “them” is this biblical quote refers to the collective consciousness.
 Yes, there is a collective consciousness in which we all more or less share.
 To give one of an infinite number of possible examples, in a purely mental realm, it is the collective consciousness that kills you when you take poison, even though you may be entirely unaware of having done so.
 Theoretically, it should not harm you since you are unaware of having taken the poison.
 Yet it does.
 This is the collective consciousness at work.